Understanding the Gender of Croatian Nouns for English Speakers

 Here are some helpful tips:

-- Listen to native speakers and repeat phrases to internalize gender usage.
+- Listen to native speakers and pay attention to gender usage.

 Further Reading

-A detailed guide on noun genders in Croatian with examples and exercises.
+A detailed guide on Croatian noun genders and their usage.

 - Croatian Noun Gender Rules